nikramakrishnan/freetype-site/docs/ft2-system_interface.md

 <p>The current position within the stream.</p>
 </td></tr>
 <tr><td class="val" id="descriptor">descriptor</td><td class="desc">
 <p>This field is a union that can hold an integer or a pointer.
-It is used by stream implementations to store file descriptors or &lsquo;FILE*&rsquo; pointers.</p>
+It is used by stream implementations to store file descriptors or &lsquo;FILE&#42;&rsquo; pointers.</p>
 </td></tr>
 <tr><td class="val" id="pathname">pathname</td><td class="desc">
 <p>This field is completely ignored by FreeType.
 However, it is often useful during debugging to use it to store the stream's filename (where available).</p>